CyntiBinti/num-to-words-cli/README.md

 ### 5 - Functional & Non-Functional Requirements

-I have addressed the following in my submission (summarised in the below table) (screenshots below where applicable):
+I have addressed the following in my code:

 | Done  | Requirement                       | Evidence                                       |
 |-------|-----------------------------------|------------------------------------------------|